 The scheme’s two towers house the Market Sale and Intermediate units by Pocket Living.
 Recessed balconies allow residents to enjoy views across London sheltered from wind and rain, animating the façades with shade and shadow.

-The scheme was submitted to Camden Planning in October 2018.
+The scheme was granted planning permission in December 2018.